TCNCoalition/TCN/protocol.md

 # CEN Protocol

 > This is a work-in-progress document.
-So far, it just has copies of text from
-> various Google Docs, Slack threads, etc., to provide a single source of truth
-> to iterate the specification.

-**XXX** Add a paragraph to the beginning with a BLUF summary.

-Contact tracing is used to identify people who may have been exposed to infection and notify them of their exposure, allowing isolation, testing, or treatment as may be appropriate.
-However, contact tracing poses risks of its own, such as fear of stigma or discrimination based on health status, or the risk that contact tracing systems could be repurposed for surveillance by governments or individuals.

-This document describes a protocol for mobile devices that aims to support contact tracing with minimal risk and without requiring trust in a centralized party.
-No personally-identifiable information is required by the protocol.
+This document describes **Contact Event Numbers**, a decentralized, privacy-preserving contact tracing protocol developed by [CoEpi] and [CovidWatch].
+No personally-identifiable information is required by the protocol, and although it is compatible with a trusted health authority, it does not require one.
 Users' devices send short-range broadcasts over Bluetooth to nearby devices.
 Later, a user who develops symptoms or tests positive can report their status to their contacts with minimal loss of privacy.
 Users who do not send reports reveal no information.
+Different applications using the CEN protocol can interoperate, and the protocol can be used with either verified test results or for self-reported symptoms via an extensible report memo field.

-**XXX** Fill in the rest of this introduction with an overview of the document's contents
+**XXX** Fill in the rest of this introduction with an overview of the document's contents.

-## Trust assumptions in contact tracing systems
+## Ideal functionality and trust assumptions in contact tracing systems

-**XXX** This should exist in some form but I'm not sure where.
+Cryptography builds systems that mediate and rearrange trust, so before beginning discussion of cryptographic approaches to contact tracing, it's worthwhile to delineate categories of trust involved in the problem.

 1.  **Location Privacy**.
-Is any party trusted with user's location data, and if so, under what circumstances?
+Is any party trusted with access to location data, and if so, under what circumstances?
+Because a contact tracing system allows users to report potential exposure to other users, this category can be usefully subdivided into *reporter privacy* and *receiver privacy*.

 2.  **Functional Capacity**.
 Does the system trust that health authorities will be able to carry out their functions, or is it resilient in case they